Investor Questions for Startups: Everything You Need to Know

 Competitors will always be a problem as long as you have a business, and you cannot give the answer that you don't have competitors.
 This will make it look like your business has a credibility problem.
 Make sure you have a solid answer for who your competitors are and what it is that gives your company an advantage over the competitors.
 On the opposite note, you should know what advantages your competitors have over you.
 How do you compare to other companies when it comes to features, performance, and prices?
 Are there barriers to entry?

 The investors will also want to know how much it costs to get a customer, how you plan to market yourself, and what the long-term value is of a customer.
 You should know how the company plan involves marketing its services or products.
 State what the public relations strategy is for the company and if there is a social media strategy in place.

 If you need help with investor questions for startups, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.